-Example: If a Dawnblade represents chain link 1 as an attack on the combat chain, and then is attacked with again and becomes chain link 2 on the same combat chain; the Dawnblade ceases to represent chain link 1 but it will continue to exist and Last Known information about the Dawnblade as an attack are used for rules and effects that specifically refer to that chain link or attack.
+Example: If a Dawnblade represents chain link 1 as an attack on the combat chain, and then is attacked with again and becomes chain link 2 on the same combat chain; the Dawnblade ceases to represent chain link 1 but it will continue to exist and Last Known Information about the Dawnblade as an attack is used for rules and effects that specifically refer to that chain link or attack.

-3.5.4c A chain link and objects on a chain link are considered to be in the arena.
-Abilities of a chain link and objects on a chain link are considered functional with the exception of defending cards.
-(See Rule 1.7.5)

-- 3.5.4d Defending objects on a chain link are considered to be defending that chain link until they leave the combat chain.
+- 3.5.4c A chain link and objects on a chain link are considered to be in the arena.
+Abilities of a chain link and objects on a chain link are typically considered functional with the exception of non-permanent defending objects (see Rule 1.7.5 and Rule 3.5.4d). - 3.5.4d Defending objects are objects that are designated to be defending by a rule or effect (see Rule 7.3.2 and Rule 7.4.2d).
+Defending objects on a chain link are considered to be defending that chain link until they leave the combat chain.
 Defending objects are placed on the chain link of the attack they are defending and remain there until the combat chain closes. - 3.5.4e The controller of a chain link is the same as the attack that represents it. - 3.5.4f The owner of a chain link is the same as the attack that represents it.